Digvijaysinh Jhala: Early life

-Jhala was born at Ranjit Vilas Palace at Wankaner on 20 August 1932, the eldest son of Captain Maharana Raj Shri Pratapsinhji Sahib of the princely state of Wankaner, by his wife, Sisodiji Maharani Sri Rama Kanwar Sahiba.
+Jhala was born at Ranjit Vilas Palace at Wankaner on 20 August 1932, the eldest son of Pratapsinhji Jhala of the princely state of Wankaner, by his wife, Sisodiji Maharani Sri Rama Kanwar Sahiba.

 He was educated at Rajkumar College, Rajkot and graduated from Cambridge University, and obtained a doctorate from Delhi University's St Stephen's College.

 Family

 In 1955, Jhala married Maharajkumari Baiji Lal Pratap Kumari Sahiba, eldest daughter of Sir Tej Singhji, Maharaja of Alwar State.
 Jhala married again in 1982, to Vibha Singh, daughter of a senior bureaucrat and diplomat Shri Bhagwan Singh.
 She was media personality and also served as a consul general of Nauru.
 Jhala and Vibha's only son, Kesarisihji, was born in 1983.
-Kesarisihji is a member of the Bharatiya Janta Party.
+Kesarisihji is nominated as Rajysabha Member of Parliament from Bharatiya Janta Party and elections are awaiting.

 Wankaner State

 Jhala was heir apparent to the throne of the princely state of Wankaner at birth, holding the title Yuvraj Sahib of Wankaner officially from 1932, when the State merged with newly-independent India.
 He succeeded his father in 2007 as the titular King of Wankaner and head of its royal house.